sa1181405/pbchocolate-private-writeups/uscybergames/beginner-room/web/Control Panel.md

 `GET /?command=destroy_humans&arg=;%20ls HTTP/1.1`

+Why the semicolon?
+This is used as a command separator.
+Semicolons in bash allows you to execute multiple commands in a single line.
+Without it, the input `arg` would be treated as a parameter to destroy_humans.sh, rather than a seperate command.

 And it works!
 We are able to see the system files inside!

 But where is the flag?
 If we examine the source code further, there is a file called destroyer.py